emilbayes/nanoassert/README.md

 Docs for the previous version, which is used by many modules on npm, can be [found here](https://github.com/emilbayes/nanoassert/tree/v1.1.0)

+## `nanoassert@^3.0.0`

+Modernise `nanoassert` some, and add the small type definition from `DefinitelyTyped`.
+Functionally there should be no changes for most users, but the `name` property of the `AssertionError` is no longer set on the prototype, and newer syntax is employed, which might break some downstream modules.

+Thank you to the folks that created and maintained the original type definitions.

 ## Install

 ```sh